Trey Kaufman-Renn’s breakout night helps No. 1 Purdue hold off No. 9 Illinois 83-78

 POLL IMPLICATIONS

-Illinois: Coach Brad Underwood’s team will slide.
+Illinois: Underwood’s team will slide.
 How far will be determined by what happens around the country this weekend.

 Purdue: The Boilermakers appear poised for a fourth consecutive week atop the rankings.
 They already had the longest active streak of consecutive weeks in the top five (25), and it’s the second-longest streak by a Big Ten team in 45 years.